xlnl/Project2Ideas/readme.md

 ----------------------------------------------------------
 ### User Stories

 1. As a user, I want to be able to send a tip in order to let authorities know of a possible unexploded bomb material.
+I want to be able to edit my tip in case I can provide additional information.
 2. As a user, I want to be able to see other tips within my county and region overall.
-3. As a user, I want to be able to save tips to keep track of any possible updates.
+3. As a user, I want to be able to see a list of my tips to keep track of any possible updates.
 4. As a user, I want to be able to save tips and have it shown on a map so I can examine the density of the tips within a certain area.

 ----------------------------------------------------------